 - Beware of phishing

-- Remove local admin privileges to contain and block attacks -have a combination of least privilege and application control policies on endpoints and servers as part of a larger Zero Trust approach, to mitigate the risk of attack
+- Remove local admin privileges to contain and block attacks -have a combination of the least privilege and application control policies on endpoints and servers as part of a larger Zero Trust approach, to mitigate the risk of attack

 - Latest versions of software with regular updates and systems must be in place